-Pregestational diabetes occurs when you have insulin-dependent diabetes before becoming pregnant.
-Pregestational diabetes has seven classes that depend on your age at diagnosis and certain complications of the disease.
+Pregestational diabetes occurs when you have type 1 or type 2 diabetes before becoming pregnant.
+Pregestational diabetes has nine classes that depend on your age at diagnosis and certain complications of the disease.

 The symptoms of diabetes include: